dbashford/MimosaEmberHTMLBarsSkeleton/README.md

 * `npm install`

 ## To Develop
-* `mimosa watch -s`
-* (When doing this for the first time, all the Mimosa modules not already resident in Mimosa will be pulled into your project)
+* `mimosa watch -s`, when doing this for the first time, all the Mimosa modules not already resident in Mimosa will be pulled into your project.
 * Open app at http://localhost:3000

 ## To Build with CI tests